hyprwm/hyprland-wiki/pages/Nix/Hyprland on other distros.md

 `--impure` is needed due to `nixGL`'s reliance on hardware information.

-From now on, you can run Hyprland by invoking it with nixGL
+From now on, you can run Hyprland by invoking it with nixGL.

 ```sh
 nixGL Hyprland
 ```

-or by creating a wrapper script that runs the above command inside.
+Or by creating a wrapper script that runs the above command inside.

 ## Upgrading